imapex-training/mod_adv_git/README.md

 It is important to understand that though it is good practice, it is **not** required that the name of a branch be the same in local and remote repositories.
 If you were to use a command like `git push -u origin bob`, you would create a new branch in the GitHub instance of the repository called "bob" that was linked with yoru local branch called "shakespeare".

 Where this typically becomes a problem is if you use the command `git push -u origin master` from within a branch.
 This will result in your local branch being linked to the `master` branch on GitHub.
-Not something every done intentionally.
+Not something ever done intentionally.

 [item]: # (slide)